italia/daf-kylo/README.md

 ```

-This will read from Makefile to download the code and compile it.
+This will use `Makefile` to download the code and compile it.

 ### Build Docker images of the components
 Once this is completed build every image: